 National Species Lists

-We are looking for specialists in the various taxonomic group to help by volunteering their time to help put this list together.
+We are looking for specialists in the various taxonomic groups to volunteer their time to help collate these lists.
 This will help researchers in the future and also allow the 'Atlas of Living Australia (ALA)' to upload palaeontological data.

 Australasian Palaeontologists will be managing the Australian data for the New and Old World (NOW) Database.
 It is a Fossil Mammal Database available freely online.
-We are looking for Mammal specialist to come join our team to contribute to the database.
+We are looking for Mammal specialists to join our team and contribute to the database.